Write Modes with Tableflow in Confluent Cloud

 To delete rows in a Tableflow upsert table, you must send tombstone messages to your Kafka topic.
 Tombstone messages are Kafka messages that have a key, but an empty value.
 In a compacted Kafka topic, tombstones can be used to delete specific Kafka messages within a topic.
 Similarly, Tableflow removes a row from the table when it encounters a tombstone message with a matching key.

-value format in upsert write mode. - In upsert mode, Tableflow maintains an index that contains messages keys for faster insertion.
+In upsert mode, Tableflow maintains an index that contains message keys for faster insertion.
 The total size of all keys must not exceed the index size.